Hypoxia training on Hamburg’s peak

 - Lung diseases such as bronchial asthma and COPD

-- Rehabilitation after injuries of the musculoskeletal system
+- Rehabilitation after injuries to the musculoskeletal system

 - Preventive health training

-- Improving overall physical condition of recreational and professional athletes
+- Development of ideal condition for recreational and professional athletes

 - Strengthening the immune system

-- Improving oxygen intake and transport as well as capacity utilisation in blood and cells
+- Improvement of oxygen uptake and transport, as well as increased utilisation capacity in the blood and cells